-In 1998 the Alaska Legislature passed the Alaska Stranded Gas Development Act to encourage North Slope producers to bring the natural gas to market by allowing the state and producers to negotiate tax, royalty and other fiscal terms for a liquefied natural gas project.
+In 1998 the Alaska Legislature passed the Alaska Stranded Gas Development Act to encourage North Slope producers to bring the natural gas to market by allowing the state and producers to negotiate tax, royalty and other fiscal terms for a liquefied natural gas export project.
 A new version of the law enacted in 2003 applied to any North Slope gas project — LNG export or a pipeline to serve North America.
 Under that new law, the state negotiated project contract terms with the North Slope's three major producers: ExxonMobil, ConocoPhillips and BP.
 In 2006, then-Gov. Frank Murkowski presented the contract to the public and legislators.
 The Alaska Legislature rejected the contract that year.

-In 2007, the Alaska Legislature enacted the Alaska Gasline Inducement Act another attempt to spur gas pipeline construction.
+In 2007, the Alaska Legislature enacted the, another attempt to spur gas pipeline construction.
 AGIA provided 50 percent state reimbursement of a developer's qualifying expenses through the initial open season and 90 percent thereafter.
 The reimbursements are capped at $500 million.
-In exchange for the AGIA license, the applicant had to agree to a number of "must-haves," including rolled-in pipeline tariffs for any project expansions, an aggressive development schedule, an open season in 2010, proceeding through full licensing by FERC, and a commitment to use project labor agreements with unions.
-AGIA, however, is merely a financial partnership with the state and does not give the licensee any exclusive right to permits or state rights of way, and it does not affect FERC jurisdiction over the interstate gas line.
+In exchange for the AGIA license, the applicant had to agree to the state's "must-haves," including rolled-in pipeline tariffs to encourage new shippers for any project expansions, an aggressive development schedule, an open season in 2010, proceeding through full licensing by FERC, and a commitment to use project labor agreements with unions.
+AGIA, however, is merely a financial partnership with the state and does not give the licensee any exclusive right to permits or state rights of way, and it does not affect FERC jurisdiction over an interstate gas line.

 TransCanada's AGIA proposal was the only one deemed complete by the state.
 On Aug.
 1, 2008, the Alaska Legislature approved TransCanada as the state licensee and on Dec.
 5, 2008, the AGIA license was signed by the governor and issued to TransCanada.
 On April 23, 2009, TransCanada applied to FERC to initiate the pre-file process with the agency.
 FERC granted the request on May 1, 2009.
 TransCanada held its open season in 2010 and formally closed its open season in May 2012 without signing any agreements with shippers — it had spent most of its effort pursuing a pipeline to serve North America, but the shale gas boom filled the market need.

-Producer involvement in the TransCanada-led project started when ExxonMobil announced June 15, 2009, it had joined up with TransCanada under the name Alaska Pipeline Project.
-More information can be found at the Alaska Pipeline Project's website.
+Producer involvement in the TransCanada-led project started when ExxonMobil announced June 15, 2009, it had joined up with TransCanada under the name.

 Denali-The Alaska Gas Pipeline, a joint venture of North Slope producers ConocoPhillips and BP, was established in April 2008 to compete with the TransCanada project.
 Denali entered the pre-file process with FERC in 2008 and conducted an open season in 2010 for a pipeline to serve North America.
 In May 2011, Denali announced it would no longer pursue development of the project due to lack of interest from potential customers.

 THE PROJECT IN CANADA

-Besides 803 miles of pipeline in Alaska, the project envisioned to serve North American markets would span 972 miles in Canada, with the pipeline ending at the British Columbia-Alberta border to connect with the existing North American gas pipeline grid.
-The Canadian section already has some key government authorizations.
+Besides 803 miles of pipeline in Alaska, the project envisioned to serve North American markets would span 972 miles in, with the pipeline ending at the British Columbia-Alberta border to connect with the existing North American gas pipeline grid.
+The Canadian section already has some .
 Foothills Pipe Lines Ltd. is the project sponsor in Canada.
-Foothills is a TransCanada subsidiary, and it originally received the critical Canadian construction certificate, a land easement in the Yukon Territory, and other authorizations in the late 1970s and early 1980s.
-Foothills works with the Northern Pipeline Agency, a Canadian federal agency, to coordinate the permitting, construction and operation of the project in Canada.
-The project underwent environmental and socio-economic reviews in Canada initially.
-To update that work from 30 years ago, TransCanada/ExxonMobil has conducted summer field work in Canada to update some of the data before shutting down the project in 2012.
+Foothills, a TransCanada subsidiary, originally received the critical Canadian construction certificate, a land easement in the Yukon Territory, and other authorizations in the late 1970s and early 1980s.
+Foothills worked with the , a Canadian federal agency, to coordinate permitting, construction and operation of the project in Canada.
+The project underwent environmental and socio-economic reviews in Canada in the 1970s and 1980s, and the TransCanada/ExxonMobil venture conducted field work in Canada to update some of the data before shutting down the project in 2012.

 On Aug.
-1, 2011, FERC announced it would prepare an environmental impact statement on the Alaska portion of the TransCanada/ExxonMobil gas pipeline project.
+1, 2011,it would prepare an environmental impact statement on the Alaska portion of the TransCanada/ExxonMobil gas pipeline project.

 On Jan.
-13, 2012, TransCanada/ExxonMobil filed 11 environmental reports - called draft resource reports - on the pipeline corridor for the project to the Canadian border.
+13, 2012, TransCanada/ExxonMobil filed— called draft resource reports — on the pipeline corridor for the project to the Canadian border.
 FERC requires project applicants to provide these reports, which detail and discuss the project's potential impact on soils, vegetation, streams, lakes, wetlands, water quality, wildlife, fish and other resources.
 The final reports would be submitted when the project developer formally applies to FERC for a construction and operating certificate, and would be used by FERC as it prepares the environmental impact statement.
-State and federal agencies submitted comments on the draft resource reports for the project developer to consider if it proceeds to final reports and a formal application to FERC.
+State and federal agencies submitted for the project developer to consider if it proceeds to final reports and a formal application to FERC.

-On March 30, 2012, the chief executives of ExxonMobil, ConocoPhillips and BP wrote to Alaska Gov. Sean Parnell that their companies had started working with TransCanada to assess whether a project to export liquefied natural gas from Alaska made more sense than a pipeline into Canada because of more favorable prices in Asia.
-An LNG project would include a pipeline from the North Slope south through the state to a liquefaction plant at tidewater.
+On March 30, 2012, the chief executives of ExxonMobil, ConocoPhillips and BP wrote to Alaska Gov. Sean Parnell, stating that their companies had started working with TransCanada to assess whether a project to export liquefied natural gas from Alaska to Asia made more sense than a pipeline to serve North America.

-On Oct.
-1, 2012, and on Feb.
-15, 2013, the four companies provided Gov. Parnell with an update on their initial work assessing an LNG export project.
-Their early concept envisions a project costing $45 billion to more than $65 billion for a gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream; roughly 800 miles of 42-inch-diameter, highly pressurized pipeline to tidewater; a gas liquefaction plant in Nikiski on the Kenai Peninsula; and LNG storage tanks and a tanker terminal at the Nikiski site.
+The companies' plan envisions a project costing $45 billion to more than $65 billion for a gas treatment plant on the North Slope to remove carbon dioxide and other impurities from the gas stream; roughly 800 miles of 42-inch-diameter, highly pressurized pipeline to tidewater; a gas liquefaction plant in Nikiski on the Kenai Peninsula; and LNG storage tanks and a tanker terminal at the Nikiski site.
 The project would be capable of exporting of 15 million to 18 million metric tons of LNG annually, the equivalent of 2 billion to 2.4 billion cubic feet a day of gas.

-The OFC recently wrote a three part narrative history of the gas pipeline projects:
+The OFC has also written a three part narrative history of the gas pipeline projects: